I love gnocchi.

 - Transfer the sauce back to the skillet, and set aside until the gnocchi finishes cooking.

 - If you multitasked with the gnocchi, it’s probably just about finished cooking at this point.
 If you haven’t started cooking the gnocchi, now is the time to start.
 Just follow the directions for gnocchi above.

 - When the gnocchi has finished cooking, strain it.

 Bring it all together

-- Back to the skillet with the sauce, turn the heat on to medium, add the ½ cup water, 2 tsp tomato paste, and stir until the water and tomato paste are fully incorporated into the sauce.
+- Back to the skillet with the sauce.
+Turn the heat on to medium and add the ½ cup water and 2 tsp tomato paste.
+Stir until the water and tomato paste are fully incorporated into the sauce.

 - Once the water and tomato paste are completely mixed in, add the strained gnocchi to the pan, along with the 3 Tbsp of mascarpone.

 - Keep the heat on medium, and stir everything together.
 Continue stirring gently until the mascarpone has completely melted into the sauce, and the sauce evenly coats the gnocchi.